1997 Pacific hurricane season: Retirement

-The World Meteorological Organization (WMO) retired the name Pauline in the spring of 1998 from future use in the Eastern Pacific on accounts of impacts in southern Mexico.
+In the spring of 1998, the World Meteorological Organization (WMO) retired the name Pauline from future use in the Eastern Pacific on accounts of impacts in southern Mexico.
 It was replaced with Patricia for the 2003 season.
 Later, in 2007, the WMO retired the name Paka from future use in the Central Pacific due to its impacts on Guam.
 The name Pama was chosen as its replacement.

 Season effects

 This is a table of all of the tropical cyclones that formed in the 1997 Pacific hurricane season.
 It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1997 USD.